 A summary of successful Community Funding Projects can be viewed here at the NHWA Project Library..

 Q. What are the funding amounts and time periods

 A. Funds will be available to a maximum of $3,000 per application for your community to develop and implement community safety and crime prevention initiatives.
-Funding applications for small grants of under $1 000 are encouraged.
-Your initiative can be for more than three months in duration, but funding will not be provided for more than three months.
+Funding applications for small grants of under $1000 are encouraged.
+Your initiative may operate after the one-month funding duration; however, the approved funding will not be provided for more than one month.

 Q. Who is eligible to apply to the NHWA Community Funding Program?

 A. All applicants must be:

 - From a member jurisdiction of Neighbourhood Watch Australasia OR